valerieoni/tictactoe/README.md

   I branched off master to fix this issue and created a pull request which was linked to the issue.
 The issue was closed upon merging the pull request into master branch.

 ### Future Enhancement
+- Add an how to play button and how to play content.
 - Make the game play with bot more challenging - Currently the computer randomly picks a spot on the board to play.
 This can be improved upon by implenting the minimax algorithm.
-As the board can be either 3X3 or 5X5 and the alogirthm is a recursive algorithm I would need to look at the performance and how it can be optimised if need be.

 ## Deployment